Looking for a healthy snack that will keep you feeling full? Almonds just might be the answer!

 The alkalinity of your body’s systems is one of several factors that contribute to overall health.
 Almonds are high in alkali elements, which some believe boosts the immune system and increases the health’s ability to fight diseases and other illnesses.

-Almonds have a high level of vitamin E, which is a potent antioxidant, in addition to their alkalinity.
+Almonds have a high level of vitamin E, a potent antioxidant, in addition to their alkalinity.

-Antioxidants included in almonds, such as vitamin E, are beneficial to all major ailments, including cancer and heart disease.
+Antioxidants in almonds, such as vitamin E, benefit all major ailments, including cancer and heart disease.

 According to studies, persons who consume large amounts of vitamin E are 30-40% less likely to get heart disease.